From: MaryW

 Date: 07-15-2006, 04:52 PM (51 of 51)

 I doubt I would ever get that ambitious at it.
-But I love seeing your projects. :wink: I'm thinking scarves and hats. :smile: I can crochet a little.
+But I love seeing your projects.
+I'm thinking scarves and hats.
+I can crochet a little.
 Never tried knitting before.
+My neighbor friend makes baby booties all the time and always has some on hand when someone she knows has a baby. |

 User: Bama

-Member since: 03-21-2000
+Member since: 03-21-2000 Total posts: 2116 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19610.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-19610.html